 “But my laptop now has four bars signal strength!
 Before it only had one bar!!!”
 Of course it does!
 It has four bars to the repeater.
-You just moved the one bar connection to the repeater itself!
+You just moved the one bar connection to the repeater middleman!
+Lipstick on a pig!

 Always direct wire all of your access points.
 Yes, this means running a CAT5 Ethernet cable from your router to the second (or third) access point in your home.
 In some cases this might mean a wire up the wall and through the attic.
 A qualified cable installer will generally do this for less than $100.
 This is the key element that most people are missing.
 Another fantastic option is to use my favorite powerline network kit.
 This kit will transmit an internet signal over your home’s electrical wiring.

 So now that you understand some basics of how not to make the best Wi-Fi access point into the worst performer, let’s list our top pics for wireless access points in 2021 (updated).
 Note: None of these access points are WIFI6.
 We’ve purposely not picked WIFI6 access points as the technology is still fairly new and all of the kinks have not been worked out.
 Our pick for the best WIFI6 access point would be the Ubiquiti Unifi6.
 And as that market evolves will likely replace our top pick here.

 #1 – The Ubiquiti Unifi Dual AC Pro